Idealised 2-D viscoelastic loading problem in an annulus¶

 In this tutorial, we examine an idealised 2-D loading problem in an annulus domain.

-This example focusses on differences between running simulations in a 2-D annulus and 2-D Cartesian domain.
+This example focuses on differences between running simulations in a 2-D cylindrical annulus and a 2-D Cartesian box, which was employed in our previous tutorial.
 These can be summarised as follows:

 - The geometry of the problem - i.e. the computational mesh.